 Hector Berlioz ( 1803-1869)

 Portrait of Hector Berlioz (1803-1869) by Pierre Petit (1832-1909), colored photograph

 Composer, conductor, music critic and writer, Hector Berlioz and his first wife, the Irish actress Harriet Smithson and their son Louis, left the Montmartre district and settled in 1834 at 34 rue de Londres.

 In September 1836, the family moved to 35 rue de Londres before living at 31 rue de Londres until 1844, when the couple separated.
 Of these three addresses, only n°34 still exists today.

 Gaston Serpette ( 1846- 1904)

-Gaston Serpette, composer and conductor in vogue during the Second Empire, lived at n°4 rue de Londres.
+Gaston Serpette, a composer and conductor in vogue during the Second Empire, lived at no. 4 rue de Londres.

 He composed opera-bouffes, operettas among which: La Branche cassée, Le Manoir de Pic-Tordu, Le Château de Tire-Larigot, Adam et Eve, Les Demoiselles du Téléphone…

 Claude Debussy by Jacques-Émile Blanche.
 1902

 Through his original writing, Claude Debussy is one of the fathers of modern music.
 After a short stay in Rome, at the Villa Medici, Debussy settled in 1887 with his mistress Gabrielle Dupont, called “the Lady with green eyes”, in a modest apartment at 42 rue de Londres.